Mark-1812/MiKoBots-Studio/README.md

 * Microcontroller: ESP32

 **Version:**
-The current released version and which can be donwloaded on https://mikobots.com/ is: V1.1
+The current released version and which can be donwloaded on https://mikobots.com/ is: V1.13

+Currently working on an update that allows the software and firmware to control servo motors, and adding a new type of robot 5 axis.
+This update should allow to connect robots like the Arduino Braccio to the software.

 **History:**<br>
+Version: 1.13<br>
+Date: 7-12-2024<br>
+* Fixed a bug, related to connecting the robot to the software

+Version: 1.12<br>
+Date: 6-12-2024<br>
+* Fixed a bug, not able to import new robot

 Version: 1.11<br>
 Date: 5-12-2024<br>
 * More vision function